Spring Boot 4 with Virtual Threads and Structured Concurrency: Production Migration Guide

 private final Object lock = new Object();

-// BAD: Virtual thread pins to carrier during synchronized block
+// BAD: virtual thread pins to its carrier for the whole call

 public synchronized void processLegacy(Data data) {